 Sure, it goes into the principles of AI prompts and how they work, but I still believe you need just a bit of experience.

-All in all, a few things make this book unique.
-It will help you improve your skills and teach you how to use your imagination, but it also comes with numerous practical examples.
+I think this book may help you to improve your skills and teach you how to use your imagination, but it also comes with numerous practical examples.

 Story Engineering, by Larry Brooks (2011)